 - Free Ride: Finally, have an area where Scouts can simply ride for fun — and perhaps practice the safety techniques they’ve learned.
 Not surprisingly, this is the favorite station at Corbett’s rodeos.

 Besides offering valuable lessons, consider sending kids home with gifts.
 Landers’ pack gave each child who completed the rodeo a “bicycle driver’s license” and a grab bag of items like school supplies.
 Five lucky kids also won new or gently used bikes in a drawing.

 Another great giveaway is bike helmets.
 Local hospitals, brain-injury charities and bike clubs might have helmets available that you can give kids who don’t have decent helmets or who have outgrown their helmets.

-While you can have great success offering a bike rodeo just for boys in your pack or district, you can also turn it into a community service project and recruiting event.
+While you can have great success offering a bike rodeo just for Scouts in your pack or district, you can also turn it into a community service project and recruiting event.
 Landers appeared on several TV news programs, ran notices in the local newspaper and recorded a public service announcement for a local radio station.
-As a result, at least a dozen boys joined his pack or another pack in town.
+As a result, at least a dozen Scouts joined his pack or another pack in town.